tonytw1/squirrel-detector/README.md

 Close but not quite right.
 It looks like the model doesn't know about squirrels!

 Looking in the COCO labels file confirms that squirrels are not one of the classes this model was trained on.
+The model can't identify squirrels because it has not been trained on examples of what squirrels look like.

 ### Local detection script

-Back porting what we learnt in the Colab worksheet we can create a local script which can make the same prediction.
+Back porting what we learnt in the Colab worksheet we can create a local script which can make the same prediction as the Colab worksheet.

-There is plenty in there which I don't yet understand yet.
+There is plenty in here which I don't yet understand yet:

 [detect.py](detect.py)

 ### Resolving labels

-TensorFlow gives the impression that resolving class ids into labels is not it's concern.
+TensorFlow gives the impression that resolving class ids into labels (ie. 17 -> cat) is not it's concern.

 We'll need to spike out a way to user the labels file to resolve readable name for classes in the predictions returned from TensorFlow.

 [labels/labels.py](labels/labels.py)